jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

+# R10D33: Tuesday 06 December 2022

+Added some more style rule for the print stylesheet for my website.
+Also.. it's amazing sometimes the CSS bugs you pick up on when doing a visual check on your work.  :)

++ **Technologies Used** - HTML, CSS, WordPress

 # R10D32: Monday 05 December 2022

-Starting workong on some accessibility aspects for my new website.
+Starting working on some accessibility aspects for my new website.
 Made some progress on the CSS Print Stylesheet too.

 + **Technologies Used** - HTML, CSS, WordPress